To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

 If you have a choice between a slick vinyl cover and grippier options, get the grippy ones.
 They’re much better and you’ll definitely notice a difference in your training.

-Stay away from any gym equipment required to train safely that has less than a year.
+Stay away from any workout equipment required to train safely that has less than a year.
 This shows that the manufacturer doesn’t have confidence in their product and neither should you.

-A bench’s weight capacity is going to determine just how sturdy the bench is supposed to be.
+A weight bench’s maximum weight capacity is going to determine just how sturdy the bench is supposed to be.
 Whether or not they’re telling the truth is another story entirely though.

-For most people that just want to lift, build some muscle, and get stronger; you can most likely get away with 600-800 lb weight capacity benches.
+For most people that just want to lift, build some muscle, and get stronger; you can most likely get away with 600 pounds or higher weight capacity benches.
 These will work fine for most and tend to be budget options so you can save some money as well.

 Types Of Weight Benches